-Organic Times products have always been palm-oil free, and we are proud to say we are now POI approved.
+Organic Times products have always been palm-oil free.
+We are proud to say we are POI approved.

-We aim to bring you only the best sustainable and ethical products, so it is no surprise that Wildlife Conservation is important to us.
-With our high ethical standards and our love for the welfare of animals comes the promise that we never use palm oil.
-The palm-oil industry is linked to major issues such as deforestation, habitat degradation, climate change, animal cruelty and indigenous rights.
+Wildlife Conservation is important to us, therefore we aim to only bring you sustainable and ethical products.
+We promise that we never use palm oil.
+We have high ethical standards and a love for the welfare of animals.
+The palm-oil industry is linked to major issues such as; deforestation, habitat degradation, climate change, animal cruelty and indigenous rights.

 Being POI approved means:

-- POI monitor our products to ensure our products remain completely palm oil free.
+- POI monitor our products to ensure our we remain completely palm oil free.

 - We support the initiatives of POI and in partnership work to provide ethical, palm-oil free products.

 Indonesia is being deforested faster than any other country in the world.
 This has everything to do with palm oil.
 Large areas of tropical forests and other ecosystems have been cleared to make room for palm oil plantations.
 As a result, killing the biodiversity of the ecosystems that they replace.